Bardia National Park

 - A first-aid kit is recommended to carry by the visitors for their own safety.

-- Visitors should be alert from the wildlife inside the core area.
+- Visitors should be alert to the wildlife inside the core area.

 - Carry out what you carry in.